 • Know, use and interpret scientific explanations of the natural world;

--Stream morphology (substrate, pool depth and bankfull width) all relate to the creation of habitat for living organisms.
+-Hydrology, habitat alteration and development, and plant communities all relate to the creation of habitat for living organisms.
 High scores correlate with better habitat improving biodiversity

 • Generate and evaluate scientific evidence and explanations, distinguishing science from pseudoscience;

 -The ORAM metric scores predict the category a wetland is (higher the score the better the wetland, meaning more biodiversity)

 - Predictions for each metric are based on evidence that they collect while completing the ORAM

 • Understand the nature and development of scientific knowledge;

 -ORAM protocol is based on empirical evidence from wetlands across Ohio.
 New evidence may change the protocols or their interpretations